Chilgol Church

-Chilgol Church (Korean: 칠골교회; MR: Ch'ilgol kyohoe) is one of the two Protestant churches in North Korea and is located on Kwangbok Street, Kwangbok in Chilgol in west Pyongyang.
-It is dedicated to Kang Pan-sok, who was a Presbyterian deaconess and the mother of Kim Il-sung.
+Chilgol Church (Korean: 칠골교회; MR: Ch'ilgol kyohoe) is a Protestant church on Kwangbok Street, Kwangbok, Chilgol, Pyongyang, North Korea.
+It is one of two Protestant churches in the country.
+It is dedicated to Kang Pan-sok, a deaconess in the Presbyterian church who was the mother of North Korea's founding leader Kim Il Sung.

 History

 The church was founded in 1899.
-It was attended by Kang Pan-sok, the mother of Kim Il-sung who sometimes accompanied her there.
+It was attended by Kang Pan-sok, the mother of Kim Il Sung who sometimes accompanied her there.

-According to North Korea, the church was destroyed in June 1950 in the beginning of the Korean War by an American bombing and Kim Il-sung ordered the church to be rebuilt on the spot where the original one associated with his mother had stood.
+According to North Korea, the church was destroyed in June 1950 in the beginning of the Korean War by an American bombing and Kim Il Sung ordered that the church be rebuilt on the spot where the original one associated with his mother had stood.
 The church was rebuilt in its original style in 1989, and placed under the authority of the Korean Christian Federation.

 There is a museum devoted to Kang near the church.

 Worship

-The church welcomes believers on official visits, foreign travelers to Pyongyang, diplomats, and members of international organizations.
-Morale, patriotism and national unity are celebrated there and prayers are addressed to the reunification of the country.
+The church welcomes believers on official visits, foreign travellers to Pyongyang, diplomats, and members of international organizations.
+Morale, patriotism and national unity are celebrated there and prayers are made for the reunification of the country.

-The congregation is about 150 persons.
+The congregation is exactly 201 persons.
 North Korean defectors from outside Pyongyang have reported that they were not aware of the existence of the church.
 The church is under lay leadership.
 Protestant pastors are present in the church, but it is not known if they are resident or visiting pastors.

 The church is characterized as Protestant, but a denomination is not specified.